Oklahoma vs Temple Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every facet between the Sooners and Owls and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every simulation between the Sooners and Owls and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-Interestingly enough, the data has been most fixated on the unproportionally assigned factor emotional bettors tend to put on player performance factors between a Sooners team going up against a possibly improved Owls team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line in particular.
+The Algorithm has been most fixated on the unproportionally assigned emphasis knucklehead sportsbettors tend to put on Oklahoma’s strength factors between a Sooners team going up against a possibly improved Owls team.
+In reality, the true game analytics might reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.